Democratizing AI for Biology

 The founding members of the consortium span academia, technology corporations, startups, and pharmaceutical companies.
 The launching group includes the AlQuraishi lab at Columbia University, Arzeda, Cyrus Biotechnology and Outpace Bio with many more to come, so stay tuned and get in touch!
 The OpenFold Consortium is hosted by the Open Molecular Software Foundation.

 All are welcome!
 Member organizations are expected to commit resources to our shared goals and mission.
 Many types of contributions are welcome, including but not limited to in-kind, FTE, or monetary support.
-If this is you and your organization, please get in touch by filling out the interest form.
+If this is you and your organization, please get in touch by reaching out to info-at-openfold.io.